No constraints, no limitations – the infinite age of N3 is here

 Fish oil has historically been essential to aquaculture as it has ensured end products contain the two essential long-chain omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) that are favoured by consumers for their well-known health benefits.
 While currently in good supply, this marine ingredient is constantly in very high demand from multiple sectors, which in turn limits its market availability and presents a potential future bottleneck challenge in the growth of aquaculture.

 Fortunately, unprecedented levels of innovation with regards to the development and sourcing of alternative sources of EPA and DHA, as well as feed proteins and new feed formula technologies, including our MicroBalance concept, mean that Skretting has become increasingly independent from any single raw material.
-Jointly produced by DSM and Evonik, the natural algae oil incorporated in N3 contains high levels of EPA and DHA.
+Produced by Veramaris, the natural algae oil incorporated in N3 contains high levels of EPA and DHA.

 Launched at Skretting’s Infinity Seminar at Aqua Nor 2017 (Trondheim, 15-18 August) and globally available in 2019, the new generation N3 diet throws off the heavy shackles of raw material dependability, presenting the aquaculture industry with the scope to grow sustainably to new levels of output.
 Consequently, more consumers around the world will be able to benefit from the health-supporting properties of delicious, nutritious fish like salmon and trout.